beginning of content

 Type 2 diabetes

-In your 60s you should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if you are at increased risk.
-Your doctor will organise a blood test to check your glucose level.
+In your 60s you should be tested every 3 years to see if you have type 2 diabetes, or every 12 months if your blood glucose has ever been high.
+Your doctor will arrange a blood test to check your glucose level.

 Stroke

 Your doctor may ask you about symptoms and risk factors related to stroke.
-If you have atrial fibrillation (AF) or another reason to be at high risk of a stroke, your doctor should assess you every 12 months.
-Your doctor may recommend medicine for AF or other risk factors to reduce the chance of you having a stroke.
+If you have atrial fibrillation (AF) or another reason to be at high risk of a stroke, your doctor will check your symptoms.
+They may recommend medicine to manage AF or reduce your risk of stroke.

 Immunisation